fntz/omhs/Readme.md

 Paths are described as method + url like structure: `/foo/bar/` + additional helpers: `uuid`/`string`/`long`/and `regex`/ or full url-path matcher: `*`.

-`headers` and `cookies` do not participate in matching, just paths. for deserializing `body`/`query` need to implement a deserialization strategy: transform from raw string to necessary object.
+`headers` and `cookies` do not participate in matching, just paths.

+For deserializing `body`/`query` need to implement a deserialization strategy: transform from raw string to necessary object.

 ### before work: